Files copied from System32 directory are not as expected when running on 64-bit versions of Windows

 - If you are using SyncBackPro/SE then configure your profile to instead copy all its files from the shadow volume: modify your profile, switch to Expert mode, go to the Copy/Delete -> Advanced settings page, and enable the option "Copy all files from the shadow volume".

-This error does not apply to 64-bit versions of SyncBackSE/Pro.
+This issudoes not apply to 64-bit versions of SyncBackSE/Pro.